r52/gagaku/README.md

 Gagaku does NOT feature:

 - Chapter download, offline reading/library management support.
 There are far better clients for this purpose.
-- File types such as CBR/CB7/PDF/EPUB etc.
+- File types such as CBR/CB7 etc.
+  - PDF/EPUB support is Android only

 ### Database synchronization